Wordcel/walkyire-wallet/README.md

 Instead of Wallet -> Program, we do Container[Wallet] -> Program.

-If a user lost access to their existing wallet, it request the admin for an OTP (sms/email) and upon verification, it creates a proof to recover the wallet.
+If a user lost access to their existing wallet, it requests the admin for an OTP (sms/email) and upon verification, it creates a proof to recover the wallet.
 Upon the recovery, the internal state is changed to the new wallet.